LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Optimistically Fetching Data Slices

-Before looking at examples, note that optimistic loading is not a fixed sequence of functions.
-The best approach depends on your application and how users interact with it.
-The examples in this guide introduce common use cases and demonstrate how LyteNyte Grid supports optimistic data loading.
+Optimistic loading is not a fixed sequence of functions.
+The best approach depends on your application and user interaction patterns.
+This guide’s demos show common use cases for optimistic loading with LyteNyte Grid.

-The example below demonstrates how to optimistically load slices in a flat data view.
-This works by tracking the current view and preloading the next slice whenever the view changes.
-This way, the grid “stays ahead of the scroll.”
-Note that this does not guarantee users will never see a loading indicator.
-Scrolling is fast, and if users scroll too quickly, the grid may not have finished fetching rows before they become visible.
+The demo shows how to optimistically load slices in a flat data view.
+It tracks the current view and preloads the next slice when the view changes, helping the grid “stay ahead of the scroll.”
+Users may still see a loading indicator if they scroll faster than the next slice can load.

 useEffect(() => {